Higher education in Ethiopia

-Higher education in Ethiopia is the lowest in quality of standard relevance and academic freedom, despite an expansion of private higher education and rising enrollment.
+Higher education in Ethiopia has been improving in quality, standard, relevance, and academic freedom.
+Despite an expansion of private higher education and rising enrollment, the quality of education they render is still under question.
 Higher education supposed originated by Saint Yared music school in the sixth century in line with centuries old traditional education of the Ethiopian Orthodox Tewahedo Church.
-Modern higher education was commenced during the reign of Emperor Haile Selassie with the establishment of the University College of Addis Ababa, now called Addis Ababa University in 1950.
-It then followed by Haramaya University.
-By the time, there were only three secondary schools in the country, used as preparatory for college entrance.
+Modern higher education was commenced during the reign of Emperor Haile Selassie with the establishment of the University College of Addis Ababa, now called Addis Ababa University, in 1950.
+It then followed by Haramaya University and Ambo school of agriculture, today's Ambo University.
+By this time, there were only three secondary schools in the country, used as preparatory for college entrance.